 Just less than a two-hour drive southeast of Colorado Springs, this fair-trade gift and thrift store is located in the town of La Junta.
 No, it’s not a quick drive from the city, but for those traveling from Pueblo (south of Colorado Springs) across the eastern plains into Kansas, it is a must-stop.
 Gift items created with recycled materials by women working in fair trade cooperatives range from telephone-wire baskets to paper-bead jewelry.
 The upscale thrift-store section of the marketplace features name-brand apparel—even evening gowns—plus jewelry and antiques.
 The religious nonprofit’s missions are to provide a fair income to artisans, resell donated items at lowcost to the community, and utilize the proceeds for “relief, peace and justice through the work of Mennonite Central Committee and local service agencies.”

 The social enterprise was started as a way to create fair-trade opportunity for women—a mission sparked by its founder’s time spent living in Malawi.
 Dsenyo focuses on bringing in fair trade gift items as well as ethical fashion, including dozens of adorable baby and toddler pieces.
 Products are handmade by five women-artisan communities in Malawi, Zambia and Brazil.
-The only brick-and-mortar location of Dsenyo is inside TRI Vintage in Lafayette, but the shop’s items are also sold inside Lillies, CrossRoads MarketPlace, The Green Merchant, Momentum and Ten Thousand Villages.
+The only brick-and-mortar location of Dsenyo is inside TRI Vintage in Lafayette, but the shop’s items are also sold inside Lillies, CrossRoads MarketPlace, Momentum and Ten Thousand Villages.
 TRI Vintage, 107 S. Public Road, Lafayette, 720.502.4463